-NB: CLA students are required to do 3 CLA content courses during the year.
-In order to meet this requirement, students have to choose 1 of the CLA electives in period 3 and 4 \underline{or} the MAC internship (the MAC internship counts as a CLA content course).
+NB: MA CLA students are required to do 3 CLA content courses during the year.
+In order to meet this requirement, students have to choose 1 of the CLA electives in period 3 or 4, or the MAC internship (the MAC internship counts as a CLA content course).